CVSA is now accepting applications for its 2017 college scholarship award program.

 Students who meet the following criteria are eligible for the scholarship.
 The candidate must:

-- Be legal dependent of a Class I Member, Class II Local Member or Class III Associate Member (cannot be a legal dependent of a member of the CVSA Board of Directors)
+- Be legal dependent of a Class I Member, Class II Local Member, Class III Associate Member or Class IV Federal Member (cannot be a legal dependent of a member of the CVSA Board of Directors)

 - Be a graduating high school senior

 - Have a minimum high school grade point average (GPA) or equivalent of 3.0